 UK crane, lifting and glass handling sales and rental company GGR has appointed ex-A-Plant chief executive, Sat Dhaiwal, as an independent advisor to the board.

-Last year he was reported to have joined Ainscough Crane Hire as a non-executive director, although he is not listed in the latest accounts.
-During his term at A-Plant the company did well and he was generally well regarded both internally and externally.
+Last year he joined Ainscough Crane Hire as a non-executive director, although he is no longer listed in the latest accounts.
+During his term at A-Plant the company did well and he was generally well regarded and respected, both internally and externally.

 GGR chief executive Graeme Riley said: “As one of the market leaders in the lifting industry, GGR group is continually looking for ways to grow the business and further strengthen its position in the market.
 Sat offers the experience to help take GGR group to the next level.
 His knowledge is sure to prove invaluable and the board looks forward to working with him.”